thelifeandtimes/personalservurbit/maintenance.md

 # Melding a pier

-`meld` is a tool from `urbit-worker` that deduplicates persistent state.
-It is run by using the following command: `./urbit-worker meld <pier>`
+`meld` is a tool from `urbit` that deduplicates persistent state.
+It is run by using the following command: `./urbit meld <pier>`.
+This functionality used to live in a separate program called `urbit-worker` but as of version 1.9 of the binaries it now lives directly within `urbit`
 Unfortunately it takes a decent amount of memory to properly run so depending on the resources on your VPS, you may need to pull it down to a local machine, run meld locally, and then push your pier back up to the cloud server.
 The steps to do this are as follow:

 ## While ssh'd into your VPS